Welcome to opty’s documentation!¶

 non-linear programming.
 In general, if one can express the continuous first

-order ordinary differential equations of the system as symbolic expressions
+order differential algebraic equations of the system as symbolic expressions

 opty will automatically generate a function to efficiently evaluate the